 - Chorus image: one image the chorus returns to (a stage, a kitchen, an open road).

-- Forbidden words: list 3 to 5 generic phrases (“I’m fine”, “I won”) so the model has to find better.
+- Forbidden words: list 3 to 5 generic phrases (“I’m fine”, “I won”) so the model has to find something better.

 How to refine